mickhansen/graphql-sequelize/README.md

 - Automatically converts args to where if arg keys matches model attributes
 - Automatically converts an arg named 'limit' to a sequelize limit
 - Automatically converts an arg named 'order' to a sequelize order
-- Only loads the attributes defined in the query (automatically adds primary key and foreign keys)
-- Batching of nested associations (see [dataloader-sequelize](https://github.com/mickhansen/dataloader-sequelize))

 ### Relay & Connections